openmfp/kubernetes-graphql-gateway/docs/subscriptions.md

 # Subscriptions

-You can use the following queries as a part of [quickstart](./quickstart.md) guide.
+You can use the following queries as a part of [Quick Start](./quickstart.md) guide.

 To subscribe to events, you should use the SSE (Server-Sent Events) protocol.

 Since GraphQL playground doesn't support it, you should use curl.

-## Parameters
-- `subscribeToAll`: if true, any field change will be sent to the client.
-Otherwise, only fields defined within the `{}` brackets will be listened to.

-Please note that only fields specified in `{}` brackets will be returned, even if `subscribeToAll: true`

 ## Prerequisites
 ```shell